bcgov/action-deployer-openshift/README.md

     # Run a ZAProxy penetration test against any routes? [true/false]
     # Requires `name` to be set if enabled/true
     penetration_test: false

+    # Run a command after OpenShift deployment and any verifications
+    # Useful for cronjobs and migrations
+    post_rollout: oc create job "thing-$(date +%s)" --from=cronjob/thing

     # Timeout seconds, only affects the OpenShift deployment (apply/create)
     # Default = "15m"